tubbo/docker-dev/README.md

 ### Proxy support

-docker-dev can also proxy any request from a nice dev domain to another app.
+docker-dev can also proxy any request from a nice dev domain to another app over a dedicated port number.
 To do so, just write a file (rather than a symlink'd directory) into `~/.docker-dev` with the connection information.

 For example, to have port 9292 show up as `awesome.test`: `echo 9292 > ~/.docker-dev/awesome`.

-Or to proxy to another host: `echo 10.3.1.2:9292 > ~/.docker-dev/awesome-elsewhere`.
+Or to proxy to another host: `echo 10.3.1.2:9292 > ~/.docker-dev/elsewhere`.

 ### HTTPS